mwj10/CS-GY-6513-Big-Data/README.md

  - Container frontend-flask                 Started  1.5s
  - Container news-extract-flask             Started  2.7s
 ```
-After the first start, you can also use the following command to check if all of the eight contianers are still running at any time.
+- After `docker compose up -d` was completed, you can use the following command to check if all of the eight containers are still running.
 ```
 docker ps
 ```